 Using QR Codes for ticketing is common now.
 Adding a QR Code to the tickets makes authentication a quick process.

-a.
-Delhi Metro train tickets
+I. Delhi Metro train tickets

-In 2018, Delhi Metro Rail Corporation (DMRC) came up with QR Code based payments at its IGI metro.
+In 2018, Delhi Metro Rail Corporation (DMRC) came up with QR Code-based payments at its IGI metro.

-b.
+II.
 Noida Metro train tickets

-The smart cards of Noida metroโs aqua line will have a QR Code printed on them.
+The smart cards of Noida metro’s aqua line will have a QR Code printed on them.

 Passengers will be able to pay for their metro fare using the QR Codes on these smart cards.